FelipeSaNa/FelipeSaNA.github.io/README.md

 ## Independent research projects

+### Text mining of morning conferences "Mañaneras" of president Andrés Manuel López Obrador (AMLO)

+To analyze the evolution of the migration narrative by the Mexican president, I analyze periodically the raw data of the daily morning conferencesthrough data mining and text analysis tools (tidytext, quanteda).
+The data is scraped (rvest) monthly from the official conferences web page.

+### Airbnb impact analysis

+To measure the impact that airbnb has had in the Mexico City housing and renting, I compiled the information of airbnbs within the city, along with their median cost, and their geographical location.
+This project is currently in development.

+<iframe src="/docs/assets/images/mapa.html" height="600px" width="100%" style="border:none;"></iframe>

 ### Publications

 As part of my work I have also created projects which purpose is to advance the academic literature of migration/refugees policies implementation through data analysis.
 As part of this effort I have written papers and book chapters outlining different aspects of policy implementation.

+For example, I co-authored a paper that used 565 refugee status determinations to analyze the systematic discriminatory implementation of the Cartagena Declaration within the mexican asylum system.

-<a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/imig.12910">The Cartagena Declaration analysis paper is available here</a>
+<a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/imig.12910">The Cartagena Declaration analysis paper published in the journal International Migration is available here</a>

+Another example is a book chapter where I analyzed the evoluiton of legislative and administrative migrant policies in Mexico, since the entry of force of the Migration Law.

-<a href="https://www.mqup.ca/voluntary-and-forced-migration-in-latin-america-products-9780228011842.php?page_id=46&#!prettyPhoto">The book is available here</a>
+<a href="https://www.mqup.ca/voluntary-and-forced-migration-in-latin-america-products-9780228011842.php?page_id=46&#!prettyPhoto">The book published by Mc Gll is available here</a>

-## Work in progress

-### Text mining of morning conferences "Mañaneras" of president Andrés Manuel López Obrador (AMLO)

-### Airbnb impact analysis

-<iframe src="/docs/assets/images/mapa.html" height="600px" width="100%" style="border:none;"></iframe>

 ## For fun projects